hmig/hmigme/src/pages/testing.md

 When Blackhawk Network acquired Giftcards.com, I was brought on to help with the front-end of the site:

+* A leading member of Blackhawk Network's Accessibility Committee that steered the direction the company would take to address the accessibility of Blackhawk’s products and services.
+Participation in the committee led to my current role in the company.
 * Implemented the mobile optimized purchase flow with ReactJS that all of our products will use
 * Managed the state of accessibility
 * Optimized new areas of the sites to use flexbox and grid